 Regarding cortisol’s effect on thyroid hormones, Werner and Ingbar’s The Thyroid: A Fundamental and Clinical Text, (8th edition), states: “Serum TSH, TBG (thyroid-binding protein), T4 and T3 concentrations are slightly decreased, albeit usually within the respective ranges of normal; serum free T4 values are normal.”11

-As discussed in our chapter on the liver, impaired detoxification can lead to abnormal thyroid function.
+As discussed in this post about the liver, impaired detoxification can lead to abnormal thyroid function.
 Again, the adrenals come into play because elevated cortisol inhibits proper liver detoxification.
 It is sometimes necessary to support liver detoxification pathways while treating the adrenal glands and thyroid to optimize results and metabolize toxins, excess hormones and thyroid-disrupting chemicals.
 Signs of impaired liver detoxification include nausea, constipation, bloating, lack of response to treatment, acne, acne during menstrual cycle, medication sensitivity, and pale skin upon pressure.

 Adrenals that are functioning at a low level tend to exhibit various symptoms and patterns.
 Adrenal-fatigued people usually have to run on caffeine and sugar throughout the day to keep going.
 They are dragging out of bed and say, “I need my coffee before I can do anything.”
 This is a sad state because it indicates an extremely unhealthy individual who requires a legal drug just to function.
 These individuals crave sweets and crash many times throughout the day, especially in the afternoon, and need a “pick me up” such as another cup of coffee or something sweet.
 This further drives blood sugar and hormone imbalances leading to weight gain, insomnia, fatigue and an underactive thyroid gland.
 In addition, these people can usually fall asleep without problems but will wake up during the night.
 This happens because there is inadequate cortisol production to stabilize blood sugar so the adrenals release adrenaline instead which raises blood sugar but is also too stimulatory resulting in waking up and insomnia.